jalbrethsen/baseball-pitch-grader/README.md

 1. **Feature Selection:**
    * Run the notebook feature_selection.ipynb to see statcast feature relevance to outcomes.
 1. **Prepare Your Data:**
-   * Run the notebook prepare_input.ipynb, here we download the Statcast data from 2015 to 2024 and preprocess it (e.g., handling missing values, manipulate data to get previous pitch features, min/max scale to normalize).
+   * Run the notebook prepare_input.ipynb, here we use pybaseball to download the Statcast data from 2015 to 2024 and preprocess it (e.g., handling missing values, manipulate data to get previous pitch features, min/max scale to normalize).
 2. **Train the MLP Model:**
    * Run the notebook pitch_grader.ipynb that trains the MLP to classify pitch outcomes (Walk/Strike/In-Play).
    * Save your trained MLP model.